Independent Editorial Research · Updated April 2026

 How do we decide between these ERPs?

 Start from structure: entity count today and in 5 years, acquisition plans, FX footprint, industry, and existing ecosystem investments.
-Then use this page alongside Best Multi-Entity Accounting Software and Best Accounting Software for Holding Companies to shortlist 2–3 platforms and run a 5‑year TCO comparison before engaging partners.
+Then use this page alongside the Best Multi-Entity Accounting Software guide to shortlist 2–3 platforms and run a 5-year TCO comparison before engaging partners.